 An owner's information packet (black satchel) is located on the vessel.
 Read and become familiar with the materials.

 This packet contains valuable information on your propulsion package, standard and optional equipment, systems, care and maintenance along with component warranty.
-Store the information packet in a clean, dry location on board your vessel.

 Vessel Information Sheet